 John E. Kobara

 After serving 5 years on the Board of Directors, John was appointed Executive VP and Chief Operating Officer for the California Community Foundation (CCF) in 2008.
-Founded in 1915, CCF is the 48th largest foundation in the nation with more than $1.4 billion in assets.
+Founded in 1915, CCF is the 39th largest grant making foundation in the nation with more than $1.7 billion in assets.
 CCF is focused on creating equitable opportunities for LA County’s most vulnerable residents as well as assisting high net worth families pursue their philanthropic visions.
-Since 2003, CCF has raised more than $1.8 billion and distributed more than $1.6 billion in grants to non-profits and charities in Los Angeles and beyond.
+Since 2003, CCF has raised more than $2.0 billion and distributed more than $1.7 billion in grants to non-profits and charities in Los Angeles and beyond.

-More than anything, John considers himself an educator and teacher.
+More than anything, John considers himself a facilitator of learning.
 He has taught hundreds of classes and workshops for undergraduate and graduate students.
 He also leads workshops for leaders of Fortune 500 corporations, universities, professional associations, non-profits, and community organizations all over the world.
 He is focused on helping organizations and individuals realize their potential by connecting and helping one another.
 He speaks on career and life development through mentoring and networking.
-He posts his ideas, thoughts and recommendations on his popular blog about Adopting the Mentoring and Networking Lifestyle @ SWiVELtime.com
+He posts his ideas, thoughts and recommendations on his popular blog about Adopting the Altruistic Mentoring and Networking Lifestyle @ SWiVELtime.com

 John has been involved in education, social justice, and philanthropy for his entire life.
 He has held leadership positions at a wide variety of regional, national, and international non-profit organizations in the arts, education, and philanthropy.
-John currently serves on the boards of the national Grameen America Advisory Board, HUB-LA, Japanese American National Museum SCGA Youth on Course Foundation and Walden University.
+John currently serves on the boards of the MLK Community Hospital Foundation, Japanese American National Museum, SCGA Junior Foundation and Walden University.